centomila/BitwigBuddy-Documentation/docs-site/docs/guide/index.md

-# Bitwig Integration Documentation
+# BitwigBuddy Documentation

-Welcome to the comprehensive documentation for Bitwig Studio integration.
-This guide provides detailed information about available actions and commands for controlling Bitwig through various interfaces and macros.
+Welcome to the comprehensive documentation for BitwigBuddy, a powerful extension for Bitwig Studio designed to simplify and accelerate your music production workflow.

+## What is BitwigBuddy?

+BitwigBuddy is a comprehensive extension for Bitwig Studio designed to simplify and accelerate your music production workflow.
+It enables efficient creation, editing, and automation of MIDI patterns, drum sequences, and complex macros.
+Perfect for streamlining tasks and boosting creativity!

-## Overview
+## Key Features

-Bitwig Studio is a powerful digital audio workstation (DAW) with extensive automation and control capabilities.
-This documentation covers:

-- **BitwigBuddy Actions**: Special macro actions for controlling Bitwig through BitwigBuddy
-- **Bitwig Embedded Actions**: Native actions available within Bitwig Studio
+BitwigBuddy offers three main modes of operation:

+### 1. Generate Mode
+Create drum patterns using predefined presets or semi-random patterns with customizable parameters.

+### 2. Edit Mode
+Modify velocities and other properties of existing MIDI patterns to add human feel and variation.

+### 3. Macro Mode
+Automate sequences of native Bitwig actions combined with custom commands to streamline complex or repetitive tasks.

 ## Quick Navigation

+- [Installation Guide](/guide/bitwigbuddy/installation) - Get started with BitwigBuddy
+- [Generate Mode](/guide/bitwigbuddy/generate-mode) - Learn about pattern generation
+- [Edit Mode](/guide/bitwigbuddy/edit-mode) - Discover pattern editing features
+- [Macro Mode](/guide/bitwigbuddy/macro-mode) - Master automation with macros
-- [BitwigBuddy Actions](/guide/bitwigbuddy-actions) - Control Bitwig with specialized BitwigBuddy commands
+- [BitwigBuddy Actions](/guide/bitwigbuddy-actions) - Reference all BitwigBuddy-specific commands
-- [Bitwig Embedded Actions](/guide/bitwig-actions) - Use Bitwig's native action system
+- [Bitwig Embedded Actions](/guide/bitwig-actions) - Explore Bitwig's native action system

-## Getting Started
+## Version Information

-To effectively use these actions, you'll need:

-1. Bitwig Studio installed and configured
-2. Familiarity with Bitwig's interface and workflow
-3. Understanding of how actions are triggered in your environment

-Choose a section from the navigation to explore available commands and their parameters.
+Current version: v0.9.8 beta

+Check the [Changelog](/guide/changelog) for details about the latest updates and upcoming features.